 British Lion eggs are all subject to the stringent guidelines under the British Lion Code of Practice, which guarantees the safety standards of Lion marked eggs.
 British Lion eggs are the only eggs recognised by the Food Standards Agency (FSA) as being safe to be served runny or even raw to vulnerable groups such as pregnant women, infants, children and elderly people.
 It’s important for caterers to ensure that each egg delivered is stamped with the British Lion Trade Mark on the shell before using them.
-No other quality scheme has the FSA endorsement.

 It is the caterer’s responsibility to serve food meeting due diligence requirements, as well as store and handle eggs correctly so the product can be consumed safely.
 Using eggs produced to British Lion standards and by following simple guidelines, you can help meet your due diligence requirements: produced to the highest standards of food safety: